Pastoral, Spiritual and Theological Issues in Ageing and Palliative Care.

 Students will learn about the elements of spirituality that are common to the later stages of life and will apply the critical and reflective methods of pastoral theology to the task of articulating an informed and reflective practice of spiritual care to those who are ageing and to those on the palliative journey.

-Upon successful completion of this unit students will be able to:
+Upon successful completion of this unit postgraduate students will be able to:

-- Describe and articulate a pastoral response to the philosophical and theological challenges of dementia (to personhood).
+- Describe and illustrate a spiritual care response to the philosophical and theological challenges to personhood of dementia and end-of-life experience in a palliative setting.

-- Describe and reflect theologically on (and critically examine the socio-political implications of) the ways in which ageing, disabilities and chronic illness affect our understanding of wellbeing.
+- Describe, reflect theologically on, and critically examine the socio-political implications of the ways in which ageing, disability and chronic illness affect our understanding of wellbeing.

-- Identify and integrate in pastoral practice the philosophical, theological and spiritual insights and ethical dimensions that emerge as care is offered to aged persons with mental health issues.
+- (a further learning outcome for postgraduates only) Develop a theological rationale for a spiritual care response that integrates in practice the philosophical and spiritual insights and ethical dimensions that emerge as care is offered to aged persons in the context of dementia or end-of-life challenges.

 One 2,500 word case study 50%